jnsage/Bricks_and_Pieces/README.md

 # [Untitled Lego Project](https://github.com/jnsage/LegoProject)

 As a collector of LEGO sets, I am interested in examining data pulled from 2 LEGO Collection websites: Brickset and Rebrickable.
-Based on the data available, I wanted to explore these questions:
+I wanted to explore these questions:

 1) Does a higher number of pieces in a LEGO set guarantee a higher user rating on Brickset?
 2) For Star Wars-themed LEGO sets, does the popularity of a specific Star Wars property correlate to the customer rating of sets for that property?
 3) Could I find the most common part in the Star Wars set that has the most pieces?

+This project reads in data, cleans up and merges data where necessary, then saves the resulting data to a .csv file.
+The resulting file is then used to create a Tableau dashboard.

 # Data used in Untitled Lego Project
 Data sources: